shntnu/neusis/docs/user_setup/user_management.md

 # Adding new users

-**Purpose**: This document provides instructions for system administrators on how to add new users to specific machines in the Neusis system.
-It explains the configuration changes needed in machine-specific files to grant user access and set up appropriate permissions and groups.
-This is an administrative task that should be performed by system administrators.
+This document outlines the process for system administrators to add new users to the Neusis environment.
+It describes the end-to-end workflow from user PR submission to account activation, including required configuration changes across machine-specific files.
+Followzing these instructions will ensure proper user access management, permission configuration, and home directory setup across the system.
+This guide assumes familiarity with NixOS configuration principles and the Neusis repository structure.

+## Workflow Overview

+1. Users request access by submitting a PR that creates their home configuration (as described in `getting_started.md`)
+2. Administrators review the PR and then add the user to specific machines
+3. The system rebuild applies the user's configuration to their home directory on approved machines

+## Administrator Actions

+As an administrator, you will respond to user PRs by adding their user account to specific machines they should have access to.
+This requires updating two sections in the machine-specific configuration file.

+### Step 1: Add User Account

-In the file `machines/<machine_name>/default.nx`, under the `users.users` key, add a user dictionary with the key corresponding to the name of a folder in `homes/`, where `<machine_name>` is e.g. `spirit`, `oppy`, etc.
+In the file `machines/<machine_name>/default.nx`, under the `users.users` key, add a user dictionary with the key corresponding to the name of the folder in `homes/` that the user created in their PR.

 The easiest way is to copy an existing user, and paste it, changing the name as necessary.